List of road routes in New South Wales: History

-In 1992–1993, Sydney's Metroad system was introduced, symbolised by white hexagonal shields with blue writing, indicating Sydney's major radial and circumferential arteries.
+In 1992–1993 Sydney's Metroad system was introduced, symbolised by white hexagonal shields with blue writing, indicating Sydney's major radial and circumferential arteries.
 These routes subsumed many of the city's existing State Routes and also urban portions of National Routes and National Highways.
-A second, smaller allocation of Metroads were rolled out in 1998-9.
+A second, smaller allocation of Metroads were rolled out in 1998–9.

-In 2013, the state replaced its entire system of National Routes, National Highways and Metroads with an alphanumeric route numbering system.
+In 2013 the state replaced its entire system of National Routes, National Highways and Metroads with an alphanumeric route numbering system.
 Many existing numbered routes were allocated a letter (M, A, B or D) in addition to its number, with 'M' routes denoting motorways, 'A' routes denoting routes of national significance, 'B' routes denoting routes of state significance, and 'D' routes acting as motorway detours.
-Instead of shields, route numbers are displayed as yellow text on green rectangular backgrounds outlined in white, and has now - with the exception of Tourist Routes and a State Route or two - become the sole route numbering system in the state.
+Instead of shields, route numbers are displayed as yellow text on green rectangular backgrounds outlined in white, and has now – with the exception of Tourist Routes and a State Route or two – become the sole route numbering system in the state.
 The changeover to alphanumeric routes was announced in March 2013 and signs were updated between May and December 2013, either by removing old "shield" coverplates installed on newer signs, or installing new alphanumeric coverplates on old shielded signs, although some road projects (like Westlink M7 in 2005) or major highways (like Hume Highway from 1997) were allocated or converted to alphanumeric routes before the general change-over in 2013; these are noted.
 In 2020, the styling of the markers was modified to remove the white border, aligning with the design for all other states and territories except the ACT.

-Alphanumeric Routes
+Alphanumeric routes

 M routes

-The Roads and Maritime Services define M routes as "motorway standard roads".
+Transport for NSW define M routes as "motorway standard roads".
 In practice, this means roads allocated an M route are usually at least dual-carriageway motorways or high standard rural highways with at least two lanes in each direction.
 Unlike other states, New South Wales route allocations do not use a different background colour to designate a toll-road: routes attracting a toll are specifically marked.

 A routes

-The Roads and Maritime Services define A routes as "routes of national significance".
-A routes are numbered between 1-49.
+Transport for NSW define A routes as "routes of national significance".
+A routes are numbered between 1–49.